 Because our programme is long established, we have good links to organisations that offer placements.
 This work experience is very valuable in establishing your professional and career network.
 Some of our students who undertake placements go on to paid employment with the same organisations after they graduate.

-Here is a very brief snapshot of the key learning experiences our 2012/13 cohort of students have undertaken on their placements:
+Here is a very brief snapshot of the key learning experiences some of our students have undertaken on their placements:

 - Conducting a literature review on factors that influence food choice, especially for people with learning disabilities.

 - Participant observer in a community based weight management group for people with learning disabilities.